AstraZeneca/runnable/docs/example/steps.md

 - [task](../../concepts/task): To execute python functions, jupyter notebooks, shell scripts.
 - [parallel](../../concepts/parallel): To execute many tasks in parallel.
 - [map](../../concepts/map): To execute the same task over a list of parameters.
 (1)
-- [dag](../../concepts/dag): To embed a pipeline defined in other modules.

 </div>